RoganDawes/munifying/README.md

 - dump readable memory range with undocumented HID++ command (disabled in pre-release, used for AES key derivation)
 - store full receiver dump to file in order to re-import it to `mjackit` (disabled for pre-release)
 - show Info of all devices paired to a receiver
+- (cross) flash signed and unsigned firmwares to supported receivers

 ## Note on pre-release